Violence against women – inside and outside the home

 It is based on the government’s new strategy to combat violence against women and girls.
 Find more about this here.
 Victims’ Commission Vera Baird thinks that the bill will not treat rape victims properly.
 She proposes different wording to deal with the problem.
 Go to the Office of the Victims’ Commissioner for England and Wales for more information.

-The Centre for Women’s Justice has also written an opinion about the bill.
+The Centre for Women’s Justice also wrote an opinion about the bill.

 The Head of Children’s Services at Your Sanctuary came to talk to us in June.
 She explained the multiple challenges that children face when they are caught up in a difficult family situation.
 The help children receive at Your Sanctuary is tailored to their age and experience.
 This essential work is delicate and complex, and calls for good cooperation between many agencies.
 A positive recent development is the opening of additional and better accommodation for Surrey families in need.